-McKendree University/Louisville 11850 Commonwealth Drive Louisville, KY 40299 Tel (502) 266-6696 Fax (502) 267-4340 McKendree University/Radcliff
+Louisville, KY 40223 Tel (502) 266-6696 Fax (502) 267-4340 McKendree University/Radcliff 1635 W. Lincoln Trail Blvd.

-1635 W. Lincoln Trail Blvd.
 Radcliff, KY 40160 Tel (270) 351-5003 Fax (270) 351-3888

-Website: www.ky.mckendree.edu
+Website: www.mckendree.edu/kentucky

 Holman Library

 Holman Library, located at the heart of the Lebanon campus in front of Fountain Plaza, provides outstanding library services and information resources to serve the constantly changing and evolving information needs of the McKendree community.
 The three floors of the Library house a growing collection of more than 80,000 book volumes in open stacks, along with more than 100,000 other items including government documents, DVDs, videos, CD-ROMs, audio CDs, ebooks, audio cassettes, microforms, and the Dillard, Grauel and Benson Wood special collections.
 Our electronic databases provide full text and citations to millions of scholarly research articles and other resources for every discipline taught at the university.
 In addition, our online catalog (I-Share) contains the holdings of Holman Library as well as 65 major academic libraries in Illinois.
 More than 30 million items are available to our campus community through online requests and delivered via courier service.